 Eget lorem dolor sed viverra ipsum nunc aliquet bibendum felis donec et odio pellentesque diam volutpat commodo sed egestas aliquam sem fringilla ut morbi tincidunt augue interdum velit euismod eu tincidunt tortor aliquam nulla facilisi aenean sed adipiscing diam donec adipiscing ut lectus arcu bibendum at varius vel pharetra nibh venenatis cras sed felis eget dolor cosnectur drolo.

 We previously outlined the EU AI Act in a short article, where we already showed that the EU wants to take a risk-based approach in regulating AI systems.
-Different use-cases entail different levels of risk, which the EU Commission describes in its proposal.
-This article drills down on the proposed risk-classifications and the corresponding application areas to help you understand whether your AI use-case classifies as high-risk.
+Different use-cases entail different levels of risk, which the EU co-legislators describe in their agreement.
+This article drills down on the risk-classifications and the corresponding application areas to help you understand whether your AI use-case classifies as high-risk.

 The EU's Artificial Intelligence Act (AIA) sets out four risk levels for AI systems: unacceptable, high, limited, and minimal (or no) risk.
 There will be different regulations and requirements for each class.